 Other quotes include The Seattle Times on November 7, 2012 on the Boeing 787-10 authority to offer (ATO) and December 20, 2012 on Chinese 787 deliveries, as well as HeraldNet on October 23, 2012 on the possibility of Boeing’s 787-10 undermining 777-8X’s business case.

 On 25 March 2013, Daniel Tsang joined the “Money for Nothing” RTHK Radio 3 programme on the outlook of the aviation sector.
 RTHK is Hong Kong’s public and most prestigious English radio broadcaster.

 Daniel Tsang is also the panel moderator for The 3rd China International Air Routes Summit 2013 in Shenzhen, China in September 2013.

-Lately, he has been quoted by The Wall Street Journal on China’s controversial newly-created air defence identification zone (ADIZ) and The South China Morning Post on the establishment of Tigerair Taiwan; The Business Traveller on Cathay Pacific’s possible expansion; and The Gulf News on the 1st anniversary of the Qantas/Emirates alliance.
+Lately, he has been quoted by The Wall Street Journal on China’s controversial newly-created air defence identification zone (ADIZ); The South China Morning Post on the establishment of Tigerair Taiwan; The Business Traveller on Cathay Pacific’s possible expansion; and The Gulf News on the 1st anniversary of the Qantas/Emirates alliance.

 Follow Daniel Tsang at @aspireaviation on Twitter.

 Consultant & Editor